 New items added to the SOI will be permitted one lead-time for supportability expectations and will not be included in the FPA Metric calculation until the agreed to lead-time has expired.
-DLA-mandatory sourced items such as Critical Safety Items (CSI) or items requiring First Article Testing will be included in the FPA Metric calculation.
+DLA-mandatory sourced items such as Critical Safety Items (CSI), items requiring First Article Testing (FAT), or items requiring Deoxyribonucleic Acid (DNA) Marking will be included in the FPA Metric calculation.

-Kits that are accepted as incomplete due to missing or new items within the first lead-time are not included in the FPA metric calculation.
+Kits that are provided/accepted as incomplete due to missing or new items within the first leadtime are not included in the FPA metric calculation.